cppshizoidS/MineGL/README.md

 ![](https://img.shields.io/tokei/lines/github/cppshizoidS/MineGL)

+---
+What new i learned:
+ * Have more pratiseze in GLSL
+ * Learn pearlin noise algorithm
+ * Get experience in 3D graphics programming

 * self written noise generation was deleted on stady of debugging due to very slow generation(due to my crooked hands)